ina-foss/twembeddings/README.md

 The script may take some time to run entirely, since it respects the API's [rate limit](https://developer.twitter.com/en/docs/basics/rate-limits).
+Because of tweets beeing removed and Twitter accounts being closed, some tweets are no longer available.
+Our last download (November 2019) allowed us to retrieve 72484 tweets (81% of the original dataset).

 ## Download Event2018 dataset